xwu99/OAP/oap-mllib/README.md

 * Intel® oneAPI Threading Building Blocks 2021.1-beta06+
 * Intel® oneAPI Collective Communications Library 2021.1-beta06+

-Intel® oneAPI Toolkits (Beta) and its components can be downloaded from [here](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html).
+Intel® oneAPI Toolkits (Beta) and its components can be downloaded and install from [here](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html).
+Installation process for oneAPI using Package Managers (YUM (DNF), APT, and ZYPPER) is also available from [here](https://software.intel.com/content/www/us/en/develop/articles/oneapi-repo-instructions.html).
+Generally you only need to install oneAPI Base Toolkit for Linux.

 Scala and Java dependency descriptions are already included in Maven POM file.